shahryarjb/mishka_social/README.md

 # MishkaSocial
-MishkaSocial is a plugin for MishkaCms as a social networking gateway
+MishkaSocial is a plugin for [MishkaCms](https://github.com/mishka-group/mishka-cms) as a social networking gateway

 ## Social Auth
+Authentication with social networks connection is one of important part of this library.
+We use Ueberauth library to do this, for example you can log in with Google and GitHub without password or registering without fulling fields.

 ### Put these below lines to your project config file
 ```elixir